imajus/aggy/contracts/README.md

 The repository consists of two sub-projects:

-- The `blockchain` folder contains a [Hardhat](https://hardhat.org/) project that uses the [Hardhat MultiBaas Plugin](https://github.com/curvegrid/hardhat-multibaas-plugin) to compile the `SimpleVoting` smart contract, deploy it to the network, and link it to a MultiBaas deployment so that we can interact with it via the REST API.
+- The `blockchain` folder contains a [Hardhat](https://hardhat.org/) project that uses the [Hardhat MultiBaas Plugin](https://github.com/curvegrid/hardhat-multibaas-plugin) to compile the `Aggy` smart contracts, deploy it to the network, and link it to a MultiBaas deployment so that we can interact with it via the REST API.
 - The `frontend` folder contains a Next.js web application that provides a UI for interacting with the smart contract using the [MultiBaas SDK](https://github.com/curvegrid/multibaas-sdk-typescript).

 ## MultiBaas Deployment Setup